UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

       - find site **installed packages/libraries**
       - **install packages/libraries** yourself
       - use **virtual** environments
+        [RB: if the goal is to use a programming language in an HPC environment, virtual environments are not necessary for this, hence this should be removed.
+If there is a language that does enforce to use venvs, then, yes, this should be in.
+Virtual environments are a useful tool for users that need multiple environments at the same time, such as developers or advanced users.
+I feel this course does not assume this level of knowledge]
       - use the **computation nodes**

          - write batch scripts
          - work interactivly
+      - [RB: I miss the parallel computing and the machine learning sessions.
+        I would enjoy to see their goals here too]

    - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.
+     [RB: one could consider this false, as consistently the evaluations give back that there should be more exercises.
+I do hope this will be true.]

    - We aim to give this course in **spring and fall every year**.

-.. admonition:: Cluster-specific approaches
+.. admonition:: Course approach to deal with multiple HPC centers

-   - The course is a cooperation between **UPPMAX** (Rackham, Snowy, Bianca) and **HPC2N** (Kebnekaise) and will focus on the compute systems at both centres.
+   - The course is a cooperation between HPC2N, LUNARC and UPPMAX
-   - Although there are differences we will only have **few seperate sessions**.
-   - Most participants will use UPPMAX's systems for the course, as Kebnekaise is only for local (UmU, IRF, MIUN, SLU, LTU) users.
+   - For each center, we discuss one HPC cluster
+   - Most course content is relevant to most HPC clusters
-   - The general information given in the course will be true for all/most HPC centres in Sweden.
+   - The information specific to a cluster will be presented as such

-      - The examples will often have specific information, like module names and versions, which may vary.
-What you learn here should help you to make any changes needed for the other centres.
-      - When present, links to the Python/Julia/R/Matlab documentation at other NAISS centres are given in the corresponding session.
+   - By default, UPPMAX's Rackham cluster is used, as this is the only Sweden-wide resource
+   - There are simultaneous sessions for topics that are truly specific to a center

 Schedule Spring 2024